stolostron/multicluster-observability-operator/README.md

     metricObjectStorage:
       name: thanos-object-storage
       key: thanos.yaml
-    statefulSetSize: 10Gi # The amount of storage applied to the Observability stateful sets, i.e. Thanos store, Rule, compact and receiver.
+    statefulSetSize: 10Gi # The amount of storage applied to the Observability stateful sets, i.e. Thanos store, rule, compact and receiver.
     statefulSetStorageClass: gp2
 ```

+   For `statefulSetStorageClass` field, view the following scenarios of the operator:

+   - If you specify that a storage class does not exist, the operator uses the default storage class.
+   - If you specify that a storage class exists and no previous PersistentVolumeClaim (PVC), the operator uses the specified storage class
+   - If you specify that a storage class exists and use the previous PVC, the operator uses the PVC directly.

-For example, change ImageTag by editing the `deploy/operator.yaml` file. your change might reflect the following information:
+For example, change ImageTag by editing the operator instance, `deploy/operator.yaml`.
+Your change might reflect the following information:

 ```
 spec: